ntnyq/eslint-config/README.md

 ## Versioning policy

-This project follows [Semantic Versioning](https://semver.org/) for releases.
+This project aims to follows [Semantic Versioning](https://semver.org/) for releases.

 ### Changes considered as Breaking Changes